 In order to keep your home, you must make all of the agreed upon payments on time.
 If you fail to do so, the automatic stay created by the bankruptcy is lifted and foreclosure efforts can begin again.
 Once all of the payments are made under the Chapter 13 repayment plan, you will likely have the option of refinancing your mortgage.

-How do you know Chapter 13 is the best option?
+How do you know Chapter 13 is the best option to stop foreclosure?

 If you have fallen behind on your mortgage payments or received a foreclosure notice from your bank, it is time to take action.
 There are options available to improve your financial situation.
 Contact the Law Offices of Robert M. Geller at 813.254.5696.